ansible/vscode-ansible/docs/development/test_code.md

 Tests for the extension and the language server are stored separately in their respective directories inside the `test` sub-folders.

-Throughout the project and for all types of tests, we have:
+Throughout the project and for all types of tests, there are:

 1. **Test fixtures:** Settings and Ansible files against which the tests are run.